Best Restaurants in Split 2026: Konobas, Seafood & Fine Dining

 • Mains: €18–30

-• Best for: Traditional atmosphere; fresh fish
+• Best for: Traditional atmosphere; fresh fish; local regulars

 Konoba Kod Joze — best Old Town konoba for authenticity

 A favourite of locals and tour operators for home-style Dalmatian cooking.
 Simple, unpretentious, reliable.
+Located on Sredmanuška ulica, a short walk north of the palace walls.

 • Mains: €14–24

-• Best for: Casual, down-to-earth atmosphere; value
+• Best for: Casual, down-to-earth atmosphere; good value

 Ćiri Biri Bela — best for brunch and modern Mediterranean